Windows, Insulation, & Duct Sealing

 someone screwdriving a window in

 Windows provide our homes with light, warmth, and ventilation, but they can also negatively impact a home’s energy efficiency.
 You can reduce energy costs by installing energy-efficient windows in your home.
 Replacing old, single and double pane windows with energy efficient windows helps lower household energy bills by an average of 12 percent nationwide.
-Requirements: Home must have existing single wood, metal or vinyl pane or double pane (metal only) windows.
-Qualifying window improvement must have a weighted average U-factor of .30 or less.
+Requirements: Site built homes, manufactured home, and multifamily buildings are eligible for window and door replacement with Energy Star qualified products.
+A qualified window contractor must complete installation.
+Home must have existing single wood, metal or vinyl pane or double pane (metal only) windows.
+Qualifying window improvement must have a National Fenestration Rating Council (NFRC) rated U-value of .30 or less, or .22 or lower.
+New sliding glass doors must have a NFRC rated U-Value of 0.35 or lower, or 0.30 or lower.
 Please provide proof of U-factor for the window job.
 Before and after pictures of the job are preferred.
-Rebates vary from $2 – $6 per square foot depending on the electrical heating type of the home.
+Window incentive rebates vary from $6 – $8 per square foot; multifamily home incentives range from $12 – $16 per square foot of windows replaced, depending on the electrical heating type of the home.
 Please see the application for more details.
+The rebate incentive for exterior doors is $40, and news doors must be Energy Star rated.

 Insulation Rebate Options